Best Pillows for Acid Reflux & GERD

 Now you don’t have to worry about uncomfortable nights during your travels as you can take this pillow anywhere.
 The pillow is enclosed in a sheet cover made from poly-cotton so holds it's shape and fits perfectly even after several washes.
 The manufacturer, MedSlant also has great customer service for when you run into difficulties.

 1. MedCline - Complete Acid Reflux Relief System

-This top-rated acid reflux pillow comes as a set for complete acid reflux relief.
-It’s pretty expensive than the rest of the products reviewed her, which is double the price as the previously wedge pillow.
+This absolute best acid reflux pillow that we tested and reviewed comes as a "set" for complete acid reflux relief by Medcline.
+It’s pretty expensive compared to the rest of the products reviewed here, and double the price as the previously wedge pillow, but it's results can be great for nighttime acid reflux relief.
 The set contains a lot of pillows (not just one) that are connected to each other to bring you an ultimate reflux-free sleep.

 Medcline specifically created this system for those who experience nighttime acid reflux, heartburn, and GERD.
 The sleeping system not only contains a wedge where your upper torso will be resting, but also pillows for your head and back.
 These help with keeping the neck and shoulders in line with the spine as well as relaxed.

 The sleeping system is totally different from the simple wedge pillows that have been reviewed here as it comes with an entire set that can be used in more ways than one.
 If you’re not happy with your purchase or feel like this system is not for you, the manufacturer has a 30-day money back guarantee.

 Frequently Asked Questions (FAQs)

 Below are some of the most common questions we get related to pillows for acid reflux and GERD, as well as the difference between the two, answered below.
 Enjoy!

 What Is Acid Reflux?